zacharycohn/acqstack-journeymap/_pages/external-clients/drafting.md

 We typically write these documents in Google Docs to facilitate easy collaboration and sharing.

-These are the documents that must be created before we can move forward to the next stage, assigning a Contracting Officer from NCR:
+These five documents must be created before the next stage, assigning a Contracting Officer from NCR.
+Once these documents are done, email them to the NCR PM and cc the Director and Deputy Director of Acquisitions.
+Update the Trello card to reflect the initial package has been shipped.

 - [Executive Summary]({{ site.baseurl }}/shared-data/executive-summary)
 - [Performance Work Statement (PWS)]({{ site.baseurl }}/shared-data/pws)